It can heal your heart and mind, but you have to eat the right kind.

 We all know that this is the yummy stuff sweetened with sugar that we eat in bars.

-The sugar displaces some of the chocolate liquor and cocoa butter, so dark has less fat than baking chocolate (but also fewer antioxidants).
+The sugar displaces some of the chocolate liquor and cocoa butter.

 Good quality chocolate should begin to melt when you put it on your tongue, giving a velvety mouth feel.